PauseAI/pauseai-website/src/posts/protests.md

 We're working on an international protest later this year, before the [Summit](/summit).

+Want to receive an invite when a protest is organized near you?
+[Join PauseAI](/join)!

 ## Past Protests

 - [11th of August, Netherlands](/2023-august-nl)